tboulet/tboulet/README.md

 I am a french PhD student in AI specialized in LLM for Code Generation.
 My research is about building Software Engineering Agents (SWE-Agents), i.e. LLM-based systems interacting with a codebase through a terminal interface to solve a long-term coding task, such as solving a GitHub issue, an embodied environment or even lead a research project.
 I believe this framework can tackle a vast quantity of tasks and is extremely promising for the future of AI.

+I have a strong background in mathematics and formalization from my french engineering masters.
+I'm mostly a python developper and not an expert on other languages, but I compensate by heavy but carefully designed AI coding assistant usage.
+I have teaching experience in RL, RL on LLMs, and computer science project management.

-I have also interest on other AI fields such as Supervised Learning, Reinforcement Learning,  Game Theory/Game Playing AI, Operational Research and Search Problems/Decision Making.
+I have also a technical and conceptual interest on other AI fields such as Supervised Learning, Reinforcement Learning, Game Theory/Game Playing AI, Operational Research, Search Problems/Decision Making, Social Deduction Games benchmarks, as well as a philosophical and conceptual interest for AGI and AI Alignment & Safety.

 ## Publications 📝